 [Regulation 196U inserted in Gazette 10 Dec 2004 p.
 5906.]

 196V.
-Reversionary pension
+Reversionary pension, effect of selecting

 (1) On and after the death of a Term Allocated Pension Member who selected a reversionary pension (the primary Member) —

 (a) the term allocated pension that would have been payable to the primary Member had he or she not died is to be paid to the reversionary pensioner; and